Amirparsa-Sal/Digital-Image-Processing/README.md

 - [Restoration & Morphologic Operations](./HW5%20-%20Restoration%20%26%20Morphologic%20Operations/)
 - [Registration & Segmentation](./HW6%20-%20Registration%20%26%20Segmentation/)

+Problems for each homework are available in the `Problems` folder.

 Every question is answered in a seperate python or jupyter notebook file with the same name as the question number.
 The reports are available in jupyter notebook files.